cse-sim/cse/doc/src/records/dhwlooppump.md

 **wlpElecMtr=*mtrName***

-Name of METER object, if any, to which DHWLOOPPUMP electrical energy use is recorded (under end use DHW).
+Name of METER object, if any, to which DHWLOOPPUMP electrical energy use is recorded (under end use dhwMFL).

   **Units**   **Legal Range**     **Default**                 **Required**   **Variability**
   ----------- ------------------- --------------------------- -------------- -----------------
-              *name of a METER*   *Parent DHWSYS wsElecMtr*   No             constant
+              *name of a METER*   *Parent DHWLOOP wlElecMtr*   No             constant

 **endDHWLOOPPUMP**